-This course introduces western civilization from pre-history to the early modern era.
-Topics include ancient Greece, Rome, and Christian institutions of the Middle Ages and the emergence of national monarchies in western Europe.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western civilization.
+This course introduces world history from the dawn of civilization to the early modern era.
+Topics include Eurasian, African, American, and Greco-Roman civilizations and Christian, Islamic and Byzantine cultures.
+Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in pre-modern world civilizations.

-Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: RED-090, ENG-095/095A or DRE-098 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.